purnur-schneider/purnur-schneider.github.io/docs/research1.md

 <img src="../img/LogOmega.png" width=350px; style="float: left;margin-right: 10px"/>

-This log-Omega plot has useful properties:
+This inverted plot (with log-Omega in descending order on the x-axis) has useful properties:

-- it crosses the vertical axis at the mean of the distribution;
+- it crosses the y-axis at the mean of the returns' distribution;

 - for similar variances, higher curve position is associated with higher returns;